Male Pattern Baldness: Comprehensive Guide to Causes & Treatments

 PRP (Platelet-Rich Plasma)

 Similar to GFC in that it uses your own blood, but PRP uses a broader platelet concentration rather than isolated growth factors.
-If you are deciding between the two, a detailed breakdown of PRP vs GFC can help clarify which suits your specific stage of loss.
 Best for early stage loss and as a maintenance treatment alongside other therapies.

 QR678